ibm-js/requirejs-dplugins/README.md

-# experimental-amd-plugins
+# d-amd-plugins

-> This repository is used to experiment with AMD plugin.
+> This repository is hosting alpha AMD plugin that will be used in Dojo 2.
 The content of this repository is highly unstable, untested and may vary without notice.

 ## maybe.js